Reception

 Maths

 At Canon Popham, we follow maths mastery approach.
-This half term, our maths units are Building 9 & 10 and 3D Shapes.
+This half term, our maths units are 'to 20 and beyond' and 'how many now?'

-These are the key facts taught throughout Spring 2 to practise with your child at home:
+These are the key facts taught throughout Summer 1 to practise with your child at home:

 Reception Key Instant Recall Facts-Spring 2